LeidyGil/leidygil.github.io/SQL_English.md

 SELECT * FROM empleados1 UNION ALL SELECT * FROM empleados2;
 ```
 ### Introduction to INTERSECT
-The INTERSECT operator is used to combine two SELECT statements and return the results that are found in both queries.
+The INTERSECT operator is used to combine two select statements and return the results that are found in both queries.
 We can find the common clients using INTERSECT as follows:
 ```sql
 SELECT nombre FROM clientes1 INTERSECT SELECT nombre FROM clientes2;